isl-org/OpenBot/android/app/src/main/java/org/openbot/googleServices/README.md

     This command is similar to the Mac command, but uses a `different path` to locate the debug.keystore file. `%USERPROFILE%` is a system environment variable that points to the current user's profile directory, which contains the `.android` directory where the `debug.keystore` file is located.

 - Download the `google-services.json` file and `add` it to your Application's `app directory`.
-- Click on the `Next` button and skip the third step (adding the Firebase SDK) as it's already done for this project.
+- Click on the next button, And you have to skip the third step because we already **add firebase SDK** in gradle file for this project.
 - Continue to the Firebase Console to configure the Firebase services you want to use in your Android app.

 <p>